- Religion and Philosophy»

-And speaking of the legend of the dama de noche, here is a beautiful story I wanted to share about how did the dama de noche came to be the fragrant flower we now love.
+And speaking of the legend of the dama de noche, here is a beautiful story I wanted to share about how the dama de noche came to be the fragrant flower we now love.

-One day, the young datu visited the farthest part of his region and he spotted a beautiful maiden.
+One day, the young datu visited the farthest part of his region and he saw a beautiful maiden.
 Her name was Dama.
 Although being poor, Dama was a real beauty.
 Datu Makisig courted Dama, even showing to the parents of the lovely maiden how much he loves the lady.
 He won her heart and not long after that, they got married.

 Dama made a good, caring wife to the datu.
 And her presence beautified the small village of Datu Makisig.
 Not only that, she keeps the datu's place neat and tidy and she makes decorations to put in.
 Dama always prepare delicious foods for her husband and even to his visitors.

 "You are so lucky with your wife, datu.
 She's not only a beauty and a kind-hearted woman.
 She cooks well too," the people praised the couple.

 And for her husband to have a good sleep, Dama would spray perfume on their room.